Bonnit History, Family Crest & Coats of Arms

 Early History of the Bonnit family

-Another 91 words (6 lines of text) covering the years 1620, 1688, 1718, 1702 and 1782 are included under the topic Early Bonnit History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bonnit research.
+Another 46 words (3 lines of text) covering the years 1620, 1688, 1718, 1702 and 1782 are included under the topic Early Bonnit History in all our PDF Extended History products and printed products wherever possible.

 Bonnit Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Bonnett, Bonney, Bonnet, Bonny, Bonnie and others.

 Early Notables of the Bonnit family (pre 1700)